JakeGrainger/SpatialMultitaper.jl/docs/src/tutorials/basic_estimation.md

 r_spec11 = real(spec11)
 ````

-Then to plot we can use collect to convert the estimate to a tuple of (x, y, ..., power) and
+Then to plot we can call the appropriate plotting function for the dimensionality of the
-then splat into the appropriate plotting function
+statistic.
+In this case, the spectrum is two-dimensional, so we can use a heatmap:

 ````@example basic_estimation
-Mke.heatmap(collect(r_spec11)...)
+Mke.heatmap(r_spec11)
 ````

 ## A more interesting example